What’s God Doing When Everything Goes Wrong in our Lives?

 Bitterness is another.

-Here’s the thing.
+Here’s the thing:

 It is critical we understand God does not forbid bitterness because it is not a defensible, logical or understandable reaction to certain situations.
-Sometimes it’s all of those things.
+Sometimes bitterness is all of those things.
 God forbids bitterness because bitterness gradually undoes every good thing God has done in our hearts, minds and spirits.
 At the root of a bitter spirit is unforgiveness.
 Unforgiveness causes us to miss the grace of God and prevents us from experiencing the Christian life in all its beauty and fullness (Matthew 6:14-15, Hebrews 12:15, Luke 17:4).

-The paths that lead to bitterness are endless.
-Something as small and seemingly insignificant as being offended or ignored can cause a bitter root to develop in some more sensitive people.
-An unfaithful spouse, a two-faced friend, a tough childhood or ongoing, unrelenting injustice can cause bitterness in even the most thick-skinned of individuals.
+Something as small and seemingly insignificant as being offended or ignored can cause a bitter root to develop in more sensitive people.
+An unfaithful spouse, a duplicitous friend, a truly tough childhood or ongoing, unrelenting injustice can cause a root of bitterness to sprout-up in even the most thick-skinned of people.

 Because bitterness is such a common sin and because it is something we are cautioned to avoid at all costs there are at least four things every Christian needs to understand about bitterness.